Overused words will ruin your prose

 Can I just fix it with a thesaurus?

-Probably not.
-Simply subbing one word for another will not fix an action that has become habitual in your manuscript.
+No. Simply subbing one word for another will not fix an action that has become habitual in your manuscript.
 If I change half the “shifted his eyes” to “shifted his gaze,” it isn’t going to change the underlying problem that my characters are standing around staring at each other.
 The crutch word is just the symptom.
 If I fix the real problem: my characters need to be doing more, the crutch word will disappear on its own.

 The next time you read through your MS look out for habitual phrases, actions, and overused words.
 Taking time to eliminate these from your prose will keep it feeling fresh through the entire story.